DarrenPaulWright/eslint-config-lucid/README.md

 ```
 npm i eslint-config-lucid
 ```
-Then add Lucid to your eslint.config.js configuration file.
+Add Lucid to your eslint.config.js configuration file.

 <br><a name="About"></a>